Skip to main content

 The Commission generally does not hold a hearing or conduct further investigative activities in expedited reviews.
 Commissioners base their injury determination in expedited reviews on the facts available, including the Commission’s prior injury and review determinations, responses received to its notice of institution, data collected by staff in connection with the review, and information provided by the Department of Commerce.

-The five-year (sunset) reviews concerning Frozen Warmwater Shrimp from Brazil China, India, Thailand, and Vietnam were instituted on March 1, 2016.
+The five-year (sunset) review concerning Cased Pencils from China was instituted on June 1, 2016.

 Contact: Peg O'Laughlin, 202-205-1819